tardate/LittleArduinoProjects/BoldportClub/IxpandO/README.md

 * interrupt-driven input for the DIP switch on bank A (GPA)

-It uses the [Wire Library](https://www.arduino.cc/en/Reference/Wire) to directly control the MCP23017, via atandard I²C connections on PC5 (SCL), PC4 (SDA).
+It uses the [Wire Library](https://www.arduino.cc/en/Reference/Wire) to directly control the MCP23017, via standard I²C connections on PC5 (SCL), PC4 (SDA).

 Changing any DIP switch position triggers INTA.
-The sketch has an hardware interrupt handler which sets a flag on change.
+The sketch attaches a hardware interrupt handler for this input, which sets a flag on change.

 When the flag is set, the sketch reads all the switch positions and acts accordingly.